-Daniel Beard specialises in competition, EU, regulatory and public law.
-He is widely regarded as one of the Bar’s leading specialists in these areas and noted as a “first rate” advocate.
+Daniel Beard is widely regarded as one of the Bar’s leading specialists in competition, EU, regulatory and public law.
+He is noted as a “first rate” advocate.

-Prior to taking silk (as one of the youngest and quickest from call in his round), Daniel was a member of the Attorney General’s A Panel and won ‘Junior of the Year’, for EU and Competition law at the Chambers Bar Awards 2009.
-He is standing Counsel to the Office of Fair Trading.
+Prior to taking silk, Daniel was a member of the Attorney General’s A Panel and standing Counsel to the Office of Fair Trading.

 - Competition Law & Utilities Regulation

 Daniel is recognised as an outstanding competition and regulatory lawyer and has appeared in and advised upon many of the leading cases over recent years.
 He appears regularly in the Courts and the Competition Appeal Tribunal both for private clients and regulators in damages actions, judicial review challenges and infringement appeals.

 Damage actions in which he is or has been involved include:

 - gas insulated switchgear (National Grid v ABB);